Wildfire Risk Assessments & Solutions

 Our Comprehensive Homeowners/Homebuyers Wildfire Risk Assessment Will Tell You:

-If a property could possibly pass or fail an insurance underwriters inspection.
+1. If a property could possibly pass or fail an insurance underwriters inspection.

-What mitigation work would need to be done in order to pass an inspection.
+2. What mitigation work would need to be done in order to pass an inspection.

-An estimate on the cost to mitigate the prescribed scope-of-work.
+3. An estimate on the cost to mitigate the prescribed scope-of-work.

 -This report uses National Fire Protection Association (NFPA - Firewise USA) and Insurance Institute for Business and Home Safety (IBHS - Wildfire Prepared) standards.
-These are the standards that insurance underwriters use when performing inspections.
+These are the standards that Insurance Underwriters use when performing inspections.
 These are also the standards, that if implemented, will best protect your home from igniting due to a wildfire.

 -Your inspection is performed by or under the supervision of an NFPA Certified Wildfire Mitigation Specialist.
 The NFPA Specialist will also sign the final report.

 This is a very comprehensive report that may be required by insurance companies under the appeal process to comply with Colorado State Law.
 This new law as signed by Governor Jared Polis on May 28, 2025 (HB25-1182), is due to come into affect July 1, 2026.
 It is recommended to get an assessment done prior to the new law taking affect.
 It is also highly recommended that every homebuyer have an assessment done prior to purchasing.
 This new law will help protect homeowners from losing their insurance if their home & property comply with mitigation standards.
+This new law will also help homebuyers acquire affordable insurance if the property they’re looking to purchase complies with mitigation standards.
+This report could also help homebuyers in the negotiation process.
+“This comprehensive assessment should be part of every homebuyers due diligence prior to purchase”.

 The cost of the assessment is $400 if the property is in Durango or anywhere in La Plata County or Pagosa Springs to Hwy 84.
 There will be an additional travel charge if outside of this area.
-There may be an additional charge for additional structures or for assessing defensible space past 200 feet from the dwelling.
+There may be an additional charge for additional structures or for assessing defensible space past 100 feet from the dwelling.